By Chet Yarbrough

 In “East of Eden”, every human being has a choice; the choice to be good or evil.
-An inference is that individuals choose who they want to be regardless of economic circumstance, or genetic inheritance.
+An inference in Steinbeck’s “East of Eden” is that individuals choose who they want to be regardless of economic circumstance, or genetic inheritance.

 Mixing and matching diverse personalities are a part of Steinbeck’s oeuvre.
 An audio book listener sinks into the first few chapters of “East of Eden” thinking they know how the story ends.
 However, each new character reveals some new facet of humanity that turns and twists the story.

 Steinbeck’s anti-hero, Cathy Ames, seems destined for execution; the Trask family for tragedy, the Hamilton family for peace and prosperity, and Chinaman Lee for Saint-hood.
 What happens is only partly expected.

 Steinbeck invents characters that show the best and worst of humankind; without making life a morality play.

 A listener cares what happens to Steinbeck’s characters.
 The beauty and transcendence of Steinbeck’s writing informs; sometimes intimidates, those who think they know something about life.

 Children of the world are raised in the best and worst conditions of existence.
 Children are raised in the happiest families, the saddest families; in enslaved minorities, in blue collar majorities, in one parent, two parent and no parent families.
 Children die or mature to become someone or no one, but Steinbeck infers chance and choice are theirs to follow.